Do You Get Paid for Putting a Child Up for Adoption in Kansas?

 Your current income status

-Being pregnant can be a financial burden; you have to take time from work, and medical costs are expensive.
+Being pregnant can be a financial burden — and for women facing an unplanned pregnancy, you may not be prepared for those unexpected costs.
+You have to take time off from work, and medical costs are expensive.
 Adoption living expenses can help expectant mothers focus on their own health and wellbeing so that you don’t have to stress so much about your bills, covering the cost of prenatal care, and more.

 If you decide to create an adoption plan for your baby, not only is adoption free; we’re here to cover the cost of your pregnancy and birth so that you don’t have to worry about money adding stress to your situation.

 So, does it cost to give a child up for adoption?
 No. While you don’t directly get money for putting a baby up for adoption, the adoption process is completely free, and you can receive adoption financial assistance for pregnancy- and adoption-related expenses.